merciless-admiral-3083/AI-Document-Reader/README.md

-# PDF Question Answering App
+#PDF Question Answering App

-## Overview
+## Introduction

-This is a PDF Question Answering web application built using **Streamlit**, **PyPDF2**, and the **Groq LLaMA-3** model.
-Users can upload a PDF document, ask questions related to the content of the PDF, and receive high-quality answers based on the document's text.
+PDF Question Answering is a web application developed by utilizing **Streamlit**, **PyPDF2**, and the **Groq LLaMA-3** model.
+Users can upload any PDF document, then pose questions related to it and get high-quality answers as a result of processing of text in the uploaded file.

 ## Features

-- **Upload PDF**: Users can upload text-based PDF files (up to 30,000 characters).
+Upload PDF.
+Users can upload text-based PDF files up to 30,000 characters long.
-- **Ask Questions**: After uploading a PDF, users can ask questions based on the document's content.
+- **Ask Questions**: After uploading a PDF, users can ask questions based on the content of the document.
 - **Answer Generation**: The application processes the document and uses the LLaMA-3 model to generate answers based on the content.
 - **Document Preview**: A preview of the uploaded document is shown to the user for context before asking questions.